 5. I am a financial creditor to a Partnership Firm/ Individual Person, who should I approach in case they fail to pay me back?

-The Debt Recovery Tribunal may be approached in such cases.
+The creditor can approach the Debt Recovery Tribunal in such cases.

 6. What are the key issues that a party should consider before bringing a claim?

-- The limitation period with respect to the claim.
+- The limitation period in relation to the claim.

 7. What are the key causes of action in commercial litigation?